-pay down their mortgages.14 Clearly, the revenue estimates assuming portfolio rebalancing are lower than the conventional estimates, and the differences are substantial, ranging from \$8.0 billion in 2009 (conventional revenue loss of \$77.4 billion versus rebalancing revenue loss of \$69.4 billion) to \$18.4 billion in 2000 (conventional revenue loss of \$86.7 billion versus rebalancing revenue loss of \$68.3 billion).15
+Figure 1 plots our revenue estimates for repealing the MID for every third year from 1988 to 2015, both under the conventional method, which assumes no portfolio response, and under the assumption that households would sell all available non-transaction financial assets to pay down their mortgages.22 Clearly, the revenue estimates assuming portfolio rebalancing are lower than the conventional estimates, and the differences are substantial, ranging from \$6.3 billion in 2009 (conventional revenue loss of \$77.5 billion versus rebalancing revenue loss of \$105.9 billion versus rebalancing revenue loss of \$105.9 billion versus rebalancing revenue loss of \$105.9 billion versus rebalancing revenue loss of \$85.7 billion).23

 Figure 2 reconfigures the data from Figure 1 to show the ratio of the rebalancing estimate to the conventional estimate.
-This ratio varies from year to year, ranging from 76 percent in 1997 to 90 percent in 2009, suggesting that it can be misleading to make inferences about the potential importance of portfolio rebalancing based on calculations from a single year.
+This ratio varies from year to year, ranging from 75 percent in 1997 to 92 percent in 2009, suggesting that it can be misleading to make inferences about the potential importance of portfolio rebalancing based on calculations from a single year.24

 The differences over time depicted in Figure 2 could reflect either a change in households' ability to rebalance their assets (say, due to changes in their holdings) or a change in the benefit from rebalancing (say, due to a change in the tax regime or in rates of returns on assets and mortgage interest rates).
 Both possibilities seem potentially important.
-In particular, tax rates and other provisions of the federal income tax changed considerably during the years covered in our analysis, 16 as did the interest rate environment.
-In 1988, there were two statutory income tax brackets, with marginal tax rates of 15 and 28 percent; by 2012, there were seven tax brackets, with a top marginal tax rate of 39.6 percent.
+In particular, tax rates and other provisions of the federal income tax changed considerably during the years covered in our analysis, as did the interest rate environment.25 In 1988, there were two statutory income tax brackets, with marginal tax rates of 15 and 28 percent; by 2015, there were seven tax brackets, with a top marginal tax rate of 39.6 percent.
 During our sample period, interest rates experienced a great deal of change as well.
-From 1988 to 2012, the nominal federal funds rate declined from about 9 percent to near zero.
-In 1988, the average interest rate on a 30-year, fixedrate mortgage was about 10 percent; in 2012, it was about 4 percent.
-Household balance sheets also changed significantly.
-Using the SCF, we calculate that average outstanding residential mortgage debt (in 2015 dollars) rose from roughly \$92,000 per household in 1988 to roughly \$163,000 per household in 2012, a 78 percent increase; average financial asset wealth rose from roughly \$64,000 per household in 1988 to roughly \$116,000 per household in 2012, an 81 percent increase.
+From 1988 to 2015, the nominal federal funds rate declined from about 9 percent to near zero.
+In 1988, the average interest rate on a 30-year, fixed-

-14 Our rebalancing estimates assume households do not take into account after-tax returns on the various assets and how they compare to the mortgage interest rate.
+22 Our rebalancing estimates assume households do not take into account after-tax returns on the various assets and how they compare to the mortgage interest rate.

-15 All dollar values are expressed in 2015 dollars, using the CPI to adjust for inflation.
+23 All dollar values are expressed in 2015 dollars, using the CPI to adjust for inflation.